The Negative Effects of Microwaves

-There have been a lot of studies about the use of this popular appliance in homes around the world, especially in larger cities.
-Studies have shown that regular use of a microwave can result in severe consequences to one’s health.
-In this article, learn what the negative effects of microwave use can be.
+There are many studies about the use of this popular appliance, especially in larger cities.
+Studies have shown that the regular use of a microwave can greatly affect your health.
+In this article, we’ll take a closer look at the negative effects of microwaves.

 How does a microwave work?

-Without a doubt, the microwave is one of mankind’s most modern inventions, which in a few short minutes can heat or cook our food.
-Microwaves are very easy to use, they save time and energy, and they use less electricity than that of a traditional oven.
+Without a doubt, the microwave is one of mankind’s most modern inventions.
+In a few short minutes, it can heat or cook your food.
+Microwaves are very easy to use, save time and energy, and use less electricity than a traditional oven.

 They use a form of electromagnetic energy, using longwave radiation like radio waves.
-Each microwave contains a magnetron, which is a tube where radiation at about 2450 MHz interacts with the molecules in food.
-They are a form of electromagnetic energy, including light, just like radio waves.
-Each oven has a magnetron, a tube where the radiation, of about 2450 MHz, which interacts with the molecules that make up the food.
-Each wave of energy created by this appliance changes polarity from positive to negative in every cycle, or millions of times per second.
-This molecular friction creates heat, but it also damages or destroys amino acids contained in the food, resulting in substances that are toxic to the body.When used to heat food, microwave use can cause: molecular transformations that create carcinogens; a reduction in the bio-compatibility of nutrients (vitamins and minerals); loss of between 60 to 90% of caloric energy; and a decrease in protein content and the creation of free radicals.
+Each microwave contains a magnetron, which is a tube where radiation at about 2,450 MHz interacts with the molecules in food.
+Each energy wave goes from positive to negative in every cycle, millions of times per second.
+This creates heat, but it also damages or destroys the food’s amino acids.

-And lastly, as we said earlier, microwaves can greatly alter the content of food.
-They reduce levels of vitamin B12, which is critical to the production of red blood cells and other cells in the body, and they also almost completely destroy flavonoids, which are anti-inflammatory agents and also help fight against cancer.
+Lastly, as we mentioned earlier, microwaves can greatly alter the content of food.
+They reduce vitamin B12 levels, which are crucial to the production of various cells, including red blood cells.
+They also almost completely destroy flavonoids, which are anti-inflammatory agents and also help fight against cancer.
 Enzymes and antibiotic properties contained in breast milk can also be destroyed.

 Dangers of using a microwave

-- Minerals from vegetables are converted into free radicals, which have been linked to cancer.
+- Microwaves convert minerals from vegetables into free radicals, which are linked to cancer.

-- Eating foods cooked in a microwave can increase growth rates of cancerous tumors in the stomach and intestine (part of the reason why there are so many cases of colon cancer).
+- Boost growth rates of cancerous tumors in the stomach and intestine (may be why there are so many cases of colon cancer)

-- Eating these foods regularly can cause cancer cell production in tissues to increase.
+- Cause cancer cell production in tissues to increase

-- The immune system is weakened due to changes in blood plasma and the lymph nodes
+- Weaken your immune system due to changes in blood plasma and lymph nodes

-- The quantity of nutrients, minerals, and vitamins in food is reduced or altered in microwaves, to levels so low it’s “as if we hadn’t eaten it at all.”
+- Lower or alter the number of nutrients, minerals, and vitamins in food to levels so low it’s as if we hadn’t eaten it at all

-- Cell walls of vegetables heated with microwaves are completely fractured, when seen under a microscope.
+- Vegetable cell walls heated with microwaves are completely fractured when observers look under a microscope.